Step 3: Buy a vaporetto tourist travel card or a supply of "disabled tickets."

 If you're looking for a place to stay, see our Accessible Venice Hotels article, which lists wheelchair-friendly hotels near the Piazza San Marco, on the Grand Canal, and by the Piazzale Roma (Venice's terminus for airport buses, taxis, cars, and the People Mover to the Marittima cruise piers).

 The City of Venice has accessible Venice pages with general advice, an accessibility map in PDF format, a selection of barrier-free itineraries that are mostly up to date, lists of businesses that rent wheelchairs and accessible motorboats, and other useful information.
+You can also pick up a printed Accessible Venice kit in Venice or Mestre.

 Another handy resource is the Venice page of Accessible Europe (see below), which--among other things--tells where to find accessible WCs and parking.